Qiao Feng: Revelation

 Some time later, Xiao Feng returns to the Song Empire to find Azi and attend another wulin meeting at Shaolin Monastery, where he combines forces with his two other sworn brothers, Duan Yu and Xuzhu, to defeat all their opponents.
 After the battle, the masked fighter who had saved Xiao Feng earlier at Heroes Gathering Manor appears and reveals himself to be Xiao Yuanshan, who has survived the fall 30 years ago and sworn vengeance on the assailants who killed his wife.
 All these years, he had been hiding in Shaolin and learning various martial arts from the manuals in the library while biding his time.
 He was also responsible for murdering the Qiao couple, Xuanku, and those who knew the identity of "Leading Big Brother", who turns out to be Xuanci, the abbot of Shaolin.
-Xuanci dies after accepting punishment for his past sins; Xiao Yuanshan gives up his desire for revenge and becomes a monk after a nameless Shaolin monk heals him physically and mentally.
+Xuanci dies after accepting punishment for his past sins; Xiao Yuanshan gives up his desire for revenge and becomes a monk after a formidable senior nameless monk who sweeps the Shaolin library heals him physically and mentally.
 Xiao Feng's name is cleared and he makes peace with the wulin; the Beggars' Gang invites him to be their chief again but he declines.

 After Xiao Feng returns to the Liao Empire, Yelü Hongji tells him that he is planning to invade the Song Empire and he wants Xiao Feng to lead the Liao army.
 Xiao Feng refuses as he feels indebted to the Song Empire, where he was raised and trained, and also because he wants to avoid bloodshed; he then secretly prepares to leave the Liao Empire.
 Yelü Hongji instructs his concubine to trick Azi into making Xiao Feng consume a "love potion" that will temporarily weaken him; Xiao Feng loses his strength when he is about to leave and ends up being captured and imprisoned.
 Azi escapes and seeks help from Duan Yu and Xuzhu, who manage to rally their allies in the wulin to infiltrate the Liao Empire and save Xiao Feng.
 Although the rescue mission is successful, all of them are eventually outnumbered and besieged at Yanmen Pass by Liao forces.
 Xiao Feng, having regained his strength, manages to fight his way through and take Yelü Hongji hostage.
 He then forces Yelü Hongji to swear that there will be no war between Liao and Song for as long as he lives; the emperor keeps his word and withdraws his army.
 Feeling guilty for holding the emperor hostage and "betraying" his country's expansion plans, Xiao Feng commits suicide to prove that his actions were for the greater good of peace between both sides and not to earn rewards from Song.